 - 5.1 Before issuing a claim parties should consider the Practice Direction ("PD") on Pre-Action Conduct and any relevant Pre-Action protocols.
 The PD applies only to claims begun as a Part 7 or Part 8 claim.
 It does not therefore apply to claims which are started by some other means (e.g. petition).
-The court will not expect the PD to be complied with where: - telling the other potential party in advance would defeat the purpose of the application (e.g. an application for a freezing order); - the application involves the making of representation orders so that non-parties may be bound by the outcome (e.g. pension cases); - there is no other party for the applicant to engage with (e.g. an application to the court by trustees for directions); - the application results from agreement following negotiation (e.g. a variation of trust); - the urgency of the application is such that it is not practicable to comply; or - the claimant follows a statutory or other formal pre- action procedure. - In other cases the court will consider the extent to which the PD and any relevant Pre-Action Protocol has been complied with.
+The court will not expect the PD to be complied with where: - telling the other potential party in advance would defeat the purpose of the application (e.g. an application for a freezing order); - there is no other party for the applicant to engage with (e.g. an application to the court by trustees for directions); - the application results from agreement following negotiation (e.g. a variation of trust); - the urgency of the application is such that it is not practicable to comply; or - the claimant follows a statutory or other formal pre- action procedure. - In other cases the court will consider the extent to which the PD and any relevant Pre-Action Protocol has been complied with.